radiantearth/stac-spec/CONTRIBUTING.md

 ### Using check-markdown locally

 The same check-markdown program that runs as a check on PR's is part of the repo and can be run locally.
 To install you'll need npm, which is a standard part of any [node.js installation](https://nodejs.org/en/download/).
+Alternatively, you can also use [yarn](https://yarnpkg.com/) instead of npm.
+In this case replace all occurrences of `npm` with `yarn` below.

 First you'll need to install everything with npm.
 Just navigate to the root of the stac-spec repo and on your command line run: